dbos-inc/dbos-docs/docs/tutorials/using-prisma.md

 ```

 ### Coding a Transaction with Prisma
-Now, you can write an Operon application that uses Prisma to talk to the database.
+Now, you can write an application that uses Prisma to talk to the database.
-If you've configured Operon to use Prisma, you can access the Prisma client from the [`.client`](../api-reference/contexts#transactionctxtclient) property of [`TransactionContext`](../api-reference/contexts#transactioncontextt) in Operon [transactions](./transaction-tutorial).
+If you've configured DBOS to use Prisma, you can access the Prisma client from the [`.client`](../api-reference/contexts#transactionctxtclient) property of [`TransactionContext`](../api-reference/contexts#transactioncontextt) in DBOS [transactions](./transaction-tutorial).
 Here's an example of a transaction using Prisma to insert a row into the `dbosHello` table:

 ```javascript